Apple Student Discount 2026: Eligibility Rules, Gift Card Secrets & Refurbished Tricks

 Phase 6: Financing Your Purchase (0% Interest)

-iPhone screen displaying the Apple Wallet app with "0% Monthly Installments" selected.
+iPhone screen displaying the Apple Wallet app with '0% Monthly Installments' selected.

 Even with a $100 discount, a MacBook is expensive.
 If you need to pay over time, do not use a high-interest credit card.

 Bad Credit?
-If you don’t qualify for the Apple Card due to credit score issues, don’t worry.
-There are other “Buy Now, Pay Later” options like PayPal or Klarna that are student-friendly.
+If you don’t qualify for these direct integrations due to credit score issues, don’t worry.
+There are other student-friendly options.
+Read our guide on Laptop Financing for Students with Bad Credit (0% Options).

 Phase 7: What If You Can’t Afford It At All?